MarcusBarnes/Toronto_Homeless_Deaths/README.md

-# Starter folder
+# Toronto’s Homelessness Crisis: A Prelimary Analysis of Deaths by Month

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This is an repo based off Rohan Alexander's [starter_folder](https://github.com/RohanAlexander/starter_folder) repository and is meant to record my exploration of the homeless deaths by month dataset available from Open Data Toronto as part of my study of *[Telling Stories with Data](https://tellingstorieswithdata.com/)*.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from Open Data Toronto.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.